abhiramkrishnayanam/Excel-Data-Cleaning-and-Pivot-table-creation/README.md

 __Pivot Table Creation
-As part of the Coffee Shop Sales Analysis, four pivot tables were created to summarize key insights:
+As part of the **Coffee Shop Sales Analysis**, four pivot tables were created to summarize key insights:

 1. Sales by Location